 The Seminar Series in Intellectual Property provides a forum for leading academics and practitioners in topics of interests in the field of intellectual property and technology law.

-These lectures bring together representatives of the Bar, the notarial profession, and the university in a distinguished forum to consider recent developments in the law.
+The Meredith lectures bring together representatives of the Bar, the notarial profession, and the university in a distinguished forum to consider recent developments in the law.
 Past series have dealt with cross-border transactions, franchising, corporate acquisitions, and employment law.
-Since 1961, each year's lectures have been published in book form.
-The series was established to honour the late W.C.J.
-Meredith, QC, Dean of the Law Faculty from 1950-60.
 In 2006, the Meredith Memorial Lectures theme was Intellectual Property.
 In 2009, the theme was modern practice in an increasingly globalized world.
-Les professions juridiques sans frontières: Penser globalement, agir localement.

 Special Conferences and Speakers

 Many additional lectures and colloquia occur at the Faculty every year on a variety of legal issues.
 Recent one-day conferences hosted by the Faculty have focused on aboriginal rights, constitutional change, and activist strategies for law reform.

 From time to time the Faculty invites distinguished legal scholars to spend time in the law Faculty, joining in McGill life and presenting a series of linked seminars.